ethereumjs/ethereumjs-monorepo/packages/tx/docs/classes/eip2930transaction.default.md

 ▸ `Static` **fromTxData**(`txData`: [*AccessListEIP2930TxData*](../interfaces/types.accesslisteip2930txdata.md), `opts?`: [*TxOptions*](../interfaces/types.txoptions.md)): [*default*](eip2930transaction.default.md)

-Instantiate a transaction from a data dictionary
+Instantiate a transaction from a data dictionary.

+Format: { chainId, nonce, gasPrice, gasLimit, to, value, data, accessList, v, r, s }

+Notes:
+- `chainId` will be set automatically if not provided
+- All parameters are optional and have some basic default values

 #### Parameters